A few tips on the best way to achieve the perfect Christmas lighting scheme.

 Where else should be lit

-*Though LEDs lessen the risk of fire we do not recommend leaving your lights on when you go to sleep or leave the house.
+*Though LED light bulbs lessen the risk of fire we do not recommend leaving your lights on when you go to sleep or leave the house.